ozz-animation

 This table shows the data layout of an animation of 1 second duration, 4 tracks (track0-3) and 17 keyframes (0-16)

 Note that keyframes are mandatory at t=0 and t=duration, for all tracks, in order to optimize sampling algorithm.
-This constrain is automatically handled by the AnimationBuilder utility though.
+This constrain is automatically handled by the AnimationBuilder utility though, it does not apply to raw animations.

 The color of each cell (as well as key numbers) refers to its index in the array, and thus its location in memory.
 This sorting strategy has 2 goals:

 The following diagrams show “hot” keys, the one that are accessed during sampling.
-These keys are decompressed and stored in the ozz::animation::SamplingCache in a SoA format suited for interpolation computations.
-The cache stores 2 keyframes per track, as they are required for interpolation when sampling-time is between 2 keyframes.
+These keys are decompressed and stored in the ozz::animation::SamplingJob::Context in a SoA format suited for interpolation computations.
+The cache stores the current keyframe index per track.

 The sampling algorithm needs to access very few keyframes when moving forward in the timeline, thanks to the way keyframes are stored.